AwesomeController/serious-business/kickstarter/body_copy.md

 Awesome Controller lets you use your Wii and PS3 controllers to play your classic game consoles.
-Ditch your tangled mess of old controllers, but keep all of your favorite old systems and games.
+Ditch your tangled mess of old, broken controllers, but keep all of your favorite old systems and games.
 Breathe new life in to your NES, SNES, N64 (and more!) with Awesome Controller.